antanst/gemini-grc/ARCHITECTURE.md

 tx.Commit()
 ```

-### Optimizations
+### Content Deduplication Strategy

-1. **Content Deduplication**: The crawler can avoid storing duplicate content in the database.
-When content deduplication is enabled (by setting `--skip-identical-content=true`), the system implements two key behaviors:

-   * **Content-based deduplication**: It compares the content with the latest existing snapshot for the same URL before saving.
-If the content is identical, the new snapshot is skipped, saving storage space.
-However, if the content has changed, a new snapshot is still created, preserving the version history.

-   When deduplication is disabled (default, `--skip-identical-content=false`), the system stores every snapshot regardless of content similarity and may re-queue URLs that already have snapshots, leading to more frequent re-crawling of all content.

-   This approach ensures that the version history for URLs with changing content is always preserved, regardless of the flag setting.
-The flag only controls whether to store snapshots when content hasn't changed.
+The crawler implements a sophisticated content deduplication strategy that balances storage efficiency with comprehensive historical tracking:

+#### `--skip-identical-content` Flag Behavior

+**When `--skip-identical-content=true` (default)**:
+- All content types are checked for duplicates before storing
+- Identical content is skipped entirely to save storage space
+- Only changed content results in new snapshots
+- Applies to both Gemini and non-Gemini content uniformly

+**When `--skip-identical-content=false`**:
+- **Gemini content (`text/gemini` MIME type)**: Full historical tracking - every crawl creates a new snapshot regardless of content changes
+- **Non-Gemini content**: Still deduplicated - identical content is skipped even when flag is false
+- Enables comprehensive version history for Gemini capsules while avoiding unnecessary storage of duplicate static assets

+#### Implementation Details

+The deduplication logic is implemented in `shouldSkipIdenticalSnapshot()` function in `common/worker.go`:

+1. **Primary Check**: When `--skip-identical-content=true`, all content is checked for duplicates
+2. **MIME-Type Specific Check**: When the flag is false, only non-`text/gemini` content is checked for duplicates
+3. **Content Comparison**: Uses `IsContentIdentical()` which compares either GemText fields or binary Data fields
+4. **Dual Safety Checks**: Content is checked both in the worker layer and database layer for robustness

+This approach ensures that Gemini capsules get complete version history when desired, while preventing storage bloat from duplicate images, binaries, and other static content.

+### Time-based Crawl Frequency Control

-2. **Time-based Crawl Frequency Control**: The crawler can be configured to skip re-crawling URLs that have been recently updated, using the `--skip-if-updated-days=N` parameter:
+The crawler can be configured to skip re-crawling URLs that have been recently updated, using the `--skip-if-updated-days=N` parameter:

 * When set to a positive integer N, URLs that have a snapshot newer than N days ago will not be added to the crawl queue, even if they're found as links in other pages.
 * This feature helps control crawl frequency, ensuring that resources aren't wasted on frequently checking content that rarely changes.

-   * Setting `--skip-if-updated-days=0` (the default) disables this feature, meaning all discovered URLs will be queued for crawling regardless of when they were last updated.
+* Setting `--skip-if-updated-days=0` disables this feature, meaning all discovered URLs will be queued for crawling regardless of when they were last updated.
+* Default value is 60 days.
 * For example, `--skip-if-updated-days=7` will skip re-crawling any URL that has been crawled within the last week.

+### Worker Pool Architecture

+The crawler uses a sophisticated worker pool system with backpressure control:

+* **Buffered Channel**: Job queue size equals the number of workers (`NumOfWorkers`)
+* **Self-Regulating**: Channel backpressure naturally rate-limits the scheduler
+* **Context-Aware**: Each URL gets its own context with timeout (default 120s)
+* **Transaction Per Job**: Each worker operates within its own database transaction
+* **SafeRollback**: Uses `gemdb.SafeRollback()` for graceful transaction cleanup on errors

+### Database Transaction Patterns

+* **Context Separation**: Scheduler uses long-lived context, while database operations use fresh contexts
+* **Timeout Prevention**: Fresh `dbCtx := context.Background()` prevents scheduler timeouts from affecting DB operations
+* **Error Handling**: Distinguishes between context cancellation, fatal errors, and recoverable errors

 ### Future Improvements